oceans404/fullstack-zkevm/README.md

 Update .env to set your ACCOUNT_PRIVATE_KEY environment variable.
 [Here's an article](https://support.metamask.io/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key#:~:text=On%20the%20account%20page%2C%20click,click%20%E2%80%9CConfirm%E2%80%9D%20to%20proceed) on how to get your private key from MetaMask.

-Initialize a hardhat project WITHOUT A README!
+Before running npx hardhat, rename your README.md file temporarily.
+(README.md -> README-tutorial.md) Hardhat can't initialize a sample project if there's an existing README file.

 ```shell
 npx hardhat
 ```
+What do you want to do? …
+❯ Create a JavaScript project

+Hardhat project root: default

+Do you want to add a .gitignore? y

-Open the hardhat.config.js and paste in this code
+Open the hardhat.config.js and paste in this code:

 ```js
 require("dotenv").config();